 Channel P. Townsley, the subject of the profile, received his education in Boonville at the Kemper Institute, while also learning the carriage building trade at his father's shop.
-In the early 1850s Townsley began pursuing a career in law, and was eventually admitted to the bar in Pettis County.
-Soon afterwards he established a law office in Georgetown, Missouri and in the late 185os became city attorney for Georgetown, serving in this capacity until 1861.
+In the early 1850s, Townsley began pursuing a career in law and was eventually admitted to the bar in Pettis County.
+Soon afterward he established a law office in Georgetown, Missouri and in the late 185os became city attorney for Georgetown, serving in this capacity until 1861.

 Townsley put his law practice on hold in 1861, signing on for service in the Civil War.
 He joined the 40th Regiment of the Missouri State Militia.
 He served throughout the duration of the war, seeing action at Wilson's Creek and eventually reached the rank of captain.
 Townsley was mustered out of service at the war's conclusion and returned to practicing law in Pettis County.
 In December 1865 Townsley married to Laura Moses (1848-1915), with whom he would have ten children, including Channel P. (1867-1921), Florence Evelyn (born 1869), Laura Emma (1870-1874), Theodora Alice (died aged three months in 1872), Jessie Stuart (died aged five months in 1874), George Leopold (died aged five months in 1877), Edward Moses (died aged seven months in 1879), William Lawrence (born 1881), Charles Reuben Francis (born 1884) and Laura (born 1891).
 Two of Townsley's sons went on to distinction in their own right, with Channel P. becoming a noted American artist while William Lawrence became the editor of the Great Bend Tribune.